 Community health centers and rural health facilities face special challenges when it comes to maintaining an adequate work force.
 Many find it difficult to meet staffing requirements or provide the level of patient care needed.

 Recruitment attracts health professionals and student to current and future openings within a healthcare organization.
 Retention keeps healthcare professionals working within these facilities and communities.
 Successful recruitment and retention minimizes the number and duration of vacancies, thereby saving money, improving quality of care, and ensuring the provision of healthcare services in the community.

 There is a strong link between recruitment and retention, in that strong retention rates reduce the need for frequent recruitment and properly planned recruitment strategies can improve retention rates.
 A proactive and strategic approach can help community health centers and rural health facilities recruit and retain the personnel they need to provide adequate patient care.

-Efficient recruitment and robust retention are therefore essential for rural health facilities and community health centers, but many of these health care organizations are at a loss when it comes to retention.
-Team activities, staff satisfaction surveys, performance reviews, and mentoring opportunities can help improve the retention of qualified health care professionals in community health centers and rural health facilities.
+Efficiently recruiting and retaining healthcare professionals is therefore essential for rural health facilities and community health centers, but many of these healthcare organizations are at a loss when it comes to retention.
+Team activities, staff satisfaction surveys, performance reviews, and mentoring opportunities can help improve the retention of qualified healthcare professionals in community health centers and rural health facilities.